Q: When are the deadlines?

-Q: If I make the TOP 100 what elements of the screenplay are taken into consideration during the judging?
+Q: If I make the Semi-Finalists what elements of the screenplay are taken into consideration during the judging?

-A: We are looking for excellent Originality, Story, Dialogue, Description and strength of Characters, scripts with their own true Voice, and Marketability.
+A: We are looking for excellence in Originality, Plot, Structure, Pacing, Dialogue, strength of Characters, and Marketability.

 Q: I don’t live in the United States; am I still eligible?

 A: Yes, but all submissions must be in English.

 Q: What if I live outside the United States?
 Will you still pay for my flight?